Isolated Seat Detection

 • Updated

-Isolated seats arise when customers purchase tickets leaving single seats between bookings.
-This applies only on reserved areas of your Seating Plans.
+Isolated seats arise when customers purchase tickets leaving single seats between bookings on reserved areas of your Seating Plans.

 Setting up Isolated Seat Detection